 The adoption donation is $50.00.
 All animals are spayed/neutered, and up todate on shots prior to adoption.

-Please Email us at the Email address below or call Heather and leave a message at 406-357-3726 if you have questions about PAWS dogs, if you'd like to set up an appointment to come visit with the dogs, or would like to contact us for other reasons - volunteer, rescue questions, etc. Email is preferred.
-One of the volunteers can meet you at the shelter/kennels; we don't have "regular shelter hours".
+Please Email us at the Email address below or call Heather and leave a message at 406-357-3726 (between 10 AM and 8 PM only, please).
+If you have questions about PAWS dogs, if you'd like to set up an appointment to visit the dogs, or would like to contact us for other reasons - volunteer, rescue questions, etc., please contact us.
+Email is preferred.
+We don't have "regular shelter hours", and one of our volunteers will meet you at the shelter/kennels.
 Don't forget to mention that you found the pet on Petfinder!

 Thank you for considering a 'shelter' pet, and giving them a loving, responsible home.

 Dogs who have been uprooted from their happy homes or have not had the best start in life are more likely to bond very completely and deeply with their new people.
 Those who have lost their families through death, divorce or lifestyle change go through a terrible mourning process.
 But, once attached to a new loving family, they seem to want to please as much as possible to make sure they are never homeless again.
 Those dogs that are just learning about the good life and good people seem to bond even deeper.
 They know what life on the streets, life on the end of a chain, or worse, is all about, and they revel and blossom in a nurturing, loving environment.
 Most rescues make exceptionally affectionate and attentive pets and extremely loyal companions.